andreschouhy/Pepas/README.md

 By now it has 4 independant and synchronizable channels:
 - 2 CV channels, each one has:
-  - one analog CV output controllable through the keyboard
+  - one analog CV output controllable through the keyboard (references 5 and 9)
-  - one analog random CV output (useful for controlling amplitud changes in a VCA or vary randomly a VCF, or such)
+  - one analog random CV output, useful for controlling amplitud changes in a VCA or vary randomly a VCF, or such (references 7 and 11)
-  - one digital trigger output
+  - one digital trigger output (references 8 and 12)
-  - one digital gate output
+  - one digital gate output (references 6 and 10)
 - 2 square envelope channels, each one has:
-  - one digital output
+  - one digital output (references 13 and 14)
-- 1 analog input from a potentiometer, to fine control some parameters
+- 1 analog input from a potentiometer, to fine control some parameters (reference 2)
+- 1 PS/2 port (reference 1)

 ## Gallery of music created with Pepas
 Enough with the chatter... let's get into the shit yo!: